philsturgeon/phil.tech/source/2018-05-02-api-evolution-for-rest-http-apis.html.markdown

 And yes, whilst making a new endpoint to switch `/matches` and `/riders` is essentially the same as `/v1/matches` and `/v2/matches`, you've skipped the [quagmire of tradeoffs](https://blog.apisyouwonthate.com/api-versioning-has-no-right-way-f3c75457c0b7) between global versioning, resource versioning, or **gulp** method versioning.
 Global versioning has its place, but so does evolution.

 Think about it this way.
-If implementing some change takes twice as long for API developers compared to other versioning approaches, but save 6 or 7 client developer teams from having to do a while bunch of work, testing, etc. to chase new versions, this has been worthwhile to the company in terms of engineering hours spent.
+If implementing some change takes twice as long for API developers compared to other versioning approaches, but save 6 or 7 client developer teams from having to do a whole bunch of work, testing, etc. to chase new versions, this has been worthwhile to the company in terms of engineering hours spent.

 If you've only got a small number of clients (maybe an iOS and Android version) of an API that changes drastically every year or two, then global versioning is clearly the way to go.